nechoventsi/rysize/README.md

 In a terminal window simply do `rysize --help` to see the help page.
 Options are:

     -p, --path TEXT       Full path to containing directory or file.
 Use '.' for current working directory.
+Does not recursively go through lower level directories.
-    -w, --width INTEGER   New width.
+    -w, --width INTEGER   New width of file(s) in pixels.
-    -h, --height INTEGER  New height.
+    -h, --height INTEGER  New height of file(s) in pixels.
     -r, --ratio FLOAT     Percentage of original size.
     --version             Show the version and exit.
     --help                Show this message and exit.